abe-winter/dartjsonclass/README.md

 The dart classes which we output:
 - convert to and from json or `Map`
 - have `operator ==` and `copy`
+- have basic metaprogramming features (getAttr / setAttr / fields list)
 - mostly-working nesting

 Play with it by running `make e2e` in the repo.
-This runs the tool on `example.dart` and runs a (very simple) suite of dart tests to exercise capabilities.
+This runs the tool on `example.py` and runs a (very simple) suite of dart tests to exercise capabilities.

 ## installation